May 6 2021, 7:00 PM

-The challenges of growing black and female in apartheid South Africa has led Nontombi Naomi Tutu to her present as an activist for human rights.
+The challenges of growing up black and female in apartheid South Africa has led Nontombi Naomi Tutu to her present as an activist for human rights.
 Those experiences taught how much we all lose when any of us is judged purely on physical attributes.
 In her speeches she blends the passion for human dignity with humor and personal stories.

 Ms. Tutu is the third child of Archbishop Desmond and Nomalizo Leah Tutu.
 She was born in South Africa and has also lived in Lesotho, the United Kingdom and the United States.
 She was educated in Swaziland, the US and England, and has divided her adult life between South Africa and the US.